ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 # **OpenEditFile**
 > ConfigurationIntegerWrapper OpenEditFile (int fileId, int? version = null, bool? view = null, EditorType? editorType = null, bool? edit = null, bool? fill = null)

+Returns the initialization configuration of a file to open it in the editor.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/open-edit-file/).